Martin Luther King Jr.: Correspondence with Thích Nhất Hạnh

-Thích Nhất Hạnh was an influential Vietnamese Buddhist who taught at Princeton University and Columbia University.
-He had written a letter to Martin Luther King Jr. in 1965 entitled: "In Search of the Enemy of Man".
-It was during his 1966 stay in the US that Nhất Hạnh met with King and urged him to publicly denounce the Vietnam War.
-In 1967, King gave a famous speech at the Riverside Church in New York City, his first to publicly question the U.S. involvement in Vietnam.
-Later that year, King nominated Nhất Hạnh for the 1967 Nobel Peace Prize.
+Thích Nhất Hạnh was an influential Vietnamese Buddhist who wrote a letter to King in 1965 entitled: "In Search of the Enemy of Man".
+It was during his 1966 stay in the US that Nhất Hạnh met with King and urged him to publicly denounce the war.
+On 4 April 1967, King gave a speech in New York City, his first to publicly question U.S. involvement in Vietnam.
+Later that year, King nominated Nhất Hạnh for the Nobel Peace Prize.
 In his nomination, King said, "I do not personally know of anyone more worthy of [this prize] than this gentle monk from Vietnam.
 His ideas for peace, if applied, would build a monument to ecumenism, to world brotherhood, to humanity".

 Poor People's Campaign, 1968

 In 1968, King and the SCLC organized the "Poor People's Campaign" to address issues of economic justice.
-King traveled the country to assemble "a multiracial army of the poor" that would march on Washington to engage in nonviolent civil disobedience at the Capitol until Congress created an "economic bill of rights" for poor Americans.
+King traveled the country to assemble "a multiracial army of the poor" that would march on Washington to engage in nonviolent civil disobedience at the Capitol until Congress created an "economic bill of rights".

 The campaign was preceded by King's final book, Where Do We Go from Here: Chaos or Community? which laid out his view of how to address social issues and poverty.
-King quoted from Henry George and George's book, Progress and Poverty, particularly in support of a guaranteed basic income.
-The campaign culminated in a march on Washington, D.C., demanding economic aid to the poorest communities of the United States.
+King quoted from Henry George's book Progress and Poverty, particularly in support of a guaranteed basic income.
+The campaign culminated in a march on Washington, D.C., demanding economic aid to the poorest communities of the U.S.

 King and the SCLC called on the government to invest in rebuilding America's cities.
 He felt that Congress had shown "hostility to the poor" by spending "military funds with alacrity and generosity".
 He contrasted this with the situation faced by poor Americans, claiming that Congress had merely provided "poverty funds with miserliness".
 His vision was for change that was more revolutionary than mere reform: he cited systematic flaws of "racism, poverty, militarism and materialism", and argued that "reconstruction of society itself is the real issue to be faced."

 The Poor People's Campaign was controversial even within the civil rights movement.
-Rustin resigned from the march, stating that the goals of the campaign were too broad, that its demands were unrealizable, and that he thought that these campaigns would accelerate the backlash and repression on the poor and the black.
+Rustin resigned from the march, stating that the goals of the campaign were too broad, that its demands were unrealizable, and that he thought that these campaigns would accelerate repression on the poor and the black.

+Global policy

+King was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, in 1968 a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.